ARMmbed/mbed-os/.github/pull_request_template.md

 <!--
     Required
-    Please tick one of the following types
+    Please tick only one of the following types
 -->

 * [ ] Fix